 Human Subjects Research - Institutional Review Boards - IRBs

-Required Training FAQs
+Required Human Subjects Training Guidelines and FAQs

 Who Needs to Complete the Human Subjects in Research Training?

 - All individuals involved in the conduct of non-exempt research with human subjects, regardless of funding source, must complete the training.
 This includes anyone, including consultants and off-site personnel, who have direct contact with subjects or access to the research data.
 Consultants and collaborators from other institutions covered by Federal Assurance with the Office of Human Research Protections at the Department of Health and Human Services may provide certification of training from their own institution if their participation is not on site at UVM or UVM Medical Center.

 - Personnel who are designated as the primary contact person for a specific protocol are required to complete the training regardless of whether they have subject contact or access to subject data so that they understand their regulatory responsibilities.

 - Faculty who are listed as sponsors on student projects, course instructors for class projects, and students who are conducting non-exempt research are also required to take the tutorial.

 Note: PIs and Faculty Sponsors (if applicable) who are listed on protocols that are deemed to be Exempt or Not Human Subjects are required to take the training, but other listed key personnel are not required to take the training.

 We require that the training be complete for all key personnel listed on new protocols prior to submission.
 New approvals will not be released until all individuals involved with human subjects on the project have completed the training.

 to CITI’s page: https://www.citiprogram.org